-Ruskin’s beautiful, decorative glazes can be divided into four categories: Soufflé, Lustre, crystalline and high-fired ‘flambé’ glazes.
+Ruskin’s beautiful, decorative glazes can be divided into four categories: Soufflé, Luster, crystalline and high-fired ‘flambé’ glazes.

-- The shiny, ‘jewel-like’ lustre glaze was produced from 1905 to 1925, in lemon, orange, lilac, green and ‘Kingfisher blue’: the most desirable colourway.
+- The shiny, ‘jewel-like’ luster glaze was produced from 1905 to 1925, in lemon, orange, lilac, green and ‘Kingfisher blue’: the most desirable colorway.

 The most desirable Ruskin pieces are those decorated with Howson Taylor’s complex, high-fired glazes.
 From 1903, techniques, such as mottled ‘Snake Skin’ (shown left), were applied to a fine Porcelain and Stoneware mix body, which could withstand the sequence of high-temperature firings.
 Taylor claimed each piece was ‘unique and unrepeatable’.

 Prices range from £100 for a small high-fired bowl, to £8,000-10,000 for larger pieces with more complicated glazes.
 More affordable Ruskin pieces are available, however.
 Most are worth between £800 and £3,000.
 Look out for small pieces in luster, crystalline and matt glazes, though, as these can be found for as little as £15.